Valeri-afk/ui-framework/docs/ARCHITECTURE.md

 traversal.
 Layout

-LayoutManager orchestrates Measure / Arrange.
+LayoutManager owns the framework-level measurement and arrangement pipeline.

-Individual layout containers implement their own layout behavior.
+Individual layout containers provide layout-specific behavior through that pipeline.
+They do not own or expose the Measure / Arrange lifecycle.

 Input